kubewarden/docs/docs/writing-policies/go/04-validation.md

 </details>

 As you can see, this time all the tests pass.
-You can now move to the next step, write end-to-end tests.
+You can now move to the next step, writing the end-to-end tests.